 1 – Price relative to other industry tools – they referenced Moz (does not do anything like this) and Screaming Frog (annual license fee but doe snot do this action)

-2 – Lack of tracking and reporting features (there is nothing to report but apparently any month/month SAAS product must have tracking)
+2 – Lack of tracking and reporting features (there is nothing to report but any month/month SAAS product must have tracking)

-3 – Not intuitive or completely user friendly (While no connection to price, they wanted to pay less for a work in progress application)
+3 – Not intuitive or completely user-friendly (While no connection to price, they wanted to pay less for a work-in-progress application)

-When I challenged them on the labor cost to do it manually they agreed this would be more efficient but felt that adding a cost on their side they could not pass on to the client was a challenge.
+When I challenged them on the labor cost to do it manually, they agreed this would be more efficient but felt that adding a cost on their side they could not pass on to the client was a challenge.

 They indicated that it takes them 20 to 30 hours to do it manually and they can bill the time to the client. Â Asking about charging a flat fee or using that time to something more beneficial to the client they did not want to think of it that was.